Information For Authors

 General repositories—for all types of research data—such as figshare and Dryad may also be used.

-Datasets that are assigned digital object identifiers (DOIs) by a data repository may be cited in the reference list.
-Data citations should include the minimum information recommended by DataCite: authors, title, publisher (repository name), identifier.
+Datasets assigned digital object identifiers (DOIs) by a data repository may be cited in the reference list.
+Data citations should include the minimum information DataCite recommends: authors, title, publisher (repository name), and identifier.

 5.13 Data availability

-Colombia Médica strongly encourages (but does not currently require) authors to provide a statement of Data availability in their article.
+Colombia Médica strongly encourages (but does not currently require) authors to provide a Data availability statement in their article.
 Data availability statements should include information on where data supporting the results reported in the article can be found, including, where applicable, hyperlinks to publicly archived datasets analyzed or generated during the study.
 Data availability statements can also indicate whether data are available on request from the authors and where no data are available, if appropriate.

 Data Availability statements can take one of the following forms (or a combination of more than one if required for multiple datasets):

-• The datasets generated during and/or analyzed during the current study are available in the [NAME] repository, [PERSISTENT WEB LINK TO DATASETS]
+- The datasets generated during and/or analyzed during the current study are available in the [NAME] repository, [PERSISTENT WEB LINK TO DATASETS]

-• All data generated or analyzed during this study are included in this published article [and its supplementary information files].
+- All data generated or analyzed during this study are included in this published article [and its supplementary information files].

 6 Colombia Médica submission checklist